 Today was a learning experience in figuring out how to get around Buenos Aires.
 I got lost many times….
 Happily it was a beautiful, sunny day, nothing bad happened, and I survived a hectic but productive outing!
 After almost 9 hours of walking my feet hurt and I was grumpy but laughed at myself.
 Best of all there was no problem sleeping like a baby last night – well deserved Zzzzs!

 This is the third day in Buenos Aires.
 For the past few days I’ve been trying to accomplish what seemed like an impossible task – purchasing a rechargeable SUBE card to use for subways, buses, and trains.
-Without a SUBE card you pay with coins – very hard to find in Buenos Aires.
+Without a SUBE card you must pay with coins, since bills are not accepted.
+In Buenos Aires, coins are very hard to find.

 Travel bloggers shared stories about how they had spent weeks trying to purchase the card and failed.
 Believe it or not SUBE cards are NOT sold at subway, bus, or train stations but at illusive and ever-changing kiosks in various parts of Buenos Aires.